 (h) fees payable to a licensed valuer within the meaning of the Land Valuers Licensing Act 1978 (not being the credit provider or an employer of the credit provider) for preparation of a valuation of property the subject of a mortgage relating to the contract.

-(2) In this regulation “relevant date”, in relation to a regulated continuing credit contract, means the date on which the contract is entered into.
+(2) In this regulation relevant date, in relation to a regulated continuing credit contract, means the date on which the contract is entered into.

-[Regulation 14A inserted in Gazette 10 October 1986 pp.3874-5; amended in Gazette 22 Dec 2006 p.
+[Regulation 14A inserted in Gazette 10 Oct 1986 p.
+3874-5; amended in Gazette 22 Dec 2006 p.
 5803.]

 15. Statement for continuing credit contracts